Skip to main content

 The action plan on early school leaving (Actieplan Samen tegen Schooluitval) was a joint initiative of the Minister of Education, the Minister of Welfare, Public Health and Family and the Minister of Work, Economy, Innovation and Sport during the legislative term 2014-2019.
 It required cooperation between the Departments of Education and Training; Work and Social Economy; and Welfare, Public Health and Family.

-A thematic working group was established to address ELET and to develop the action plan on early school leaving in which many stakeholders were involved.
+A thematic working group was established for the development of the action plan on early school leaving in which many stakeholders were involved.
 Moreover, a cross-sectoral steering group meets at least once a year to implement the action plan.
 Both groups are also involved in the monitoring and evaluation of the actions.